caojacky91-cmyk/ebt/README.md

 # eb
-A elizabot mod based on the mass:werk's version("EB")
+A elizabot mass:werk mod(called "EB")

 Go to: https://www.masswerk.at/elizabot/ to see the original version(source)

-CAUTION: Caution this is a BETA
+CAUTION: Caution this is a BETA(doc. incl.)

 # Legal Rights: